Weinstein handlebodies for complements of smoothed toric divisors: Invariants

 \end{lemma} \begin{proof}

-There are eight cases to consider: $a> 0, b\geq 0, a<0, b<0$ and $a<b$ or $b<a$ since their co-normal lifts are distinct Legendrians.
-We will only discuss two cases in detail, the other cases follow by an analogous argument.
-Consider a curve $\gamma_{(a,b)}$ such that $a,~b\geq 0$ and $a<b$.
-Let $r=b-a$.
+There are eight cases depending on the relative values of $a$ and $b$ to consider, each of which yields a co-normal lift with distinct Lagrangians: either $|a|<|b|$ or $|b|<|a|$, $a$ is either positive or negative, and $b$ is either non-negative or negative..
+Here, we only discuss two cases in detail since the other cases follow by analogous arguments.

+\emph{Case $1$: consider a curve $\gamma_{(a,b)}$ such that $a,~b\geq 0$ and $a<b$.} Let $r=b-a$.
 Using the algorithm of section~\ref{s:procedure} and Legendrian isotopy, $\mathcal{W}_{T^2, (a,b)}$ has a Weinstein diagram given by Figure~\ref{fig:tb_1}.
-Recall that the Thurston-Bennequin number of an oriented Legendrian knot can be directly computed from the front projection of a Legendrian: $tb(\Lambda)=\text{writhe}(\Pi(\Lambda))-(\text{the number of right cusps in }\Pi(\Lambda))$.
-Note that in a front projection of a Legendrian a twist in a band of $n$ parallel strands contributes $-\frac{n(n-1)}{2}$ to the writhe.
-Then using Figure~\ref{fig:tb_1_b},
+Recall that the Thurston-Bennequin number of an oriented Legendrian knot can be directly computed from the front projection of a Legendrian: $tb(\Lambda)=\text{writhe}(\Pi(\Lambda))-(\text{the number of right cusps in }\Pi(\Lambda))$. {Note that in a front projection of a Legendrian a half twist in a band of $n$ parallel strands contributes $-\frac{n(n-1)}{2}$ to the writhe, see Figure~\ref{tb_contribution}.
+Then using Figure~\ref{fig:tb_1_b}, note that there are $4$ half twists of bands with $a+r=b$ strands, an additional $ab$ negative crossings, and $2(r+a)$ right cusps.
+Therefore,}

-Let $\gamma_{(a,b)}$ be a curve such that $a<0,~b\geq 0,~a>b$ and $a-b=r$.
-Again using the algorithm described in the previous section, and Legendrian isotopy we obtain the front projection in Figure~\ref{fig:tb_2_a_1} from which we can compute
+\emph{Case $2$: let $\gamma_{(a,b)}$ be a curve such that $a<0,~b\geq 0,~a>b$ and $b-|a|=r$.} Again using the algorithm described in the previous section, and Legendrian isotopy we obtain the front projection in Figure~\ref{fig:tb_2_a_1} from which we {note that there are $4$ half twists of bands with $|a|+r=b$ strands, $4$ half twists of bands with $|a|$ strands, an additional $5|a|b$ negative crossings, $2|a|^2+2|a|b$ positive crossings, and $2|a|+2b$ right cusps.} Therefore,

-If we also perform Legendrian Reidemeister moves and a single Gompf move $6$ we find that $\mathcal{W}_{T^2, (a,b)}$ for $a<0,~b\geq 0,~a>b$ has a Weinstein diagram given by Figure~\ref{fig:tb_2_b}.
-For this Legendrian,
+If we also perform Legendrian Reidemeister moves and a single Gompf move $6$ we find that $\mathcal{W}_{T^2, (a,b)}$ has a Weinstein handlebody diagram as shown in Figure~\ref{fig:tb_2_b}. {For this Legendrian, there are $4$ half twists with $b$ strands, $|a|b$ negative crossings and $2b$ right cusps.} Therefore,

-If we have a general link $\Lambda$, with a sublink $\Lambda_{(a_i,b_i)}$ such that $a_i<0$ then we can isotope the curves on the torus as discussed in Section~\ref{sec:curves} and Figure~\ref{fig:Gompf6A} so that when we apply the algorithm we can easily perform Legendrian isotopy and a Gompf move $6$ on each of the $\Lambda_{(a_i,b_i)}$.
-The Thurston-Bennequin values in the statement are given for the Legendrians $\Lambda_{(a,b)}$ after performing Legendrian isotopy and a Gompf move $6$ if $a<0$. \end{proof}
+If we have a general link $\Lambda$, with a sublink $\Lambda_{(a_i,b_i)}$ such that $a_i<0$ then we can isotope the curves on the torus as discussed in Section~\ref{sec:curves} on each of the $\Lambda_{(a_i,b_i)}$.
+The Thurston-Bennequin values in the statement are given for the Legendrians $\Lambda_{(a,b)}$ after performing a sequence of Legendrian isotopies and a Gompf move $6$ if $a<0$. \end{proof}